voyageprofessor/gtav-sourcecode-build-guide/README.md

 <h1 align="left"> 📜 GTA V Source Code Build Guide [UPDATED] </h1>

-This tutorial will accompany you in compiling and setting up GTA 5 source code.<br>
+This tutorial will guide you through compiling and setting up GTA 5 source code<br>
-Only official tutorial is this one, the other ones are forked after i got DMCA'ed.<br>
-Here is our Discord Server: https://discord.gg/cVXdAtVbbz
+Also this tutorial is made by yungDoom itself and it is the latest guide.

 # Contents
 1. [Prerequisites](#prerequisites)